abhishekk7r/Sorting-Visualizer/README.md

 Before running the program, ensure that you have the following installed:

 - C++ Compiler (e.g., g++)
-- SDL2 library (Simple DirectMedia Layer) - [Installation Guide](https://wiki.libsdl.org/Installation)
+- SDL2 library (Simple DirectMedia Layer) - [Installation Guide](https://wiki.libsdl.org/Installation) (Don't worry about downloading and installing separately.
+It is included in the source code)

 ## How to Use

 1. Clone the repository or download the source code.

 2. Compile the code using your C++ compiler.
 Make sure to link the SDL2 library properly.
+I have included the SDL2 library in the src folder so you do not have to worry about installing SDL2 separately.

     For example, using g++:
     ```bash